DSD-DBS/capella-collab-manager/README.md

 - [pure::variants](https://www.pure-systems.com/purevariants)
   - Automatic license injection
-  - Access to licenses is self-managed by project leads
+  - Access to licenses is self-managed by project admins

 We've prepared a small video, where we showcase the diagram cache feature and show how you can use Capella and Jupyter in split view in the browser: